emmanuelparadis/voronoifortune/README.md

 <h2>Voronoi Tessellation and Delaunay Triangulation By Fortune's Algorithm</h2>

-**voronoi** is an R port of a program written in C by [Steven Fortune](https://9p.io/who/sjf/).
+**voronoifortune** is an R port of a program written in C by [Steven Fortune](https://9p.io/who/sjf/).
 It performs Voronoi tessellation and Delaunay triangulation using a very efficient algorithm described in:

 >Fortune, S. (1987) A sweepline algorithm for Voronoi diagrams. *Algorithmica* **2:** 153-174.
 Doi:[`10.1007/BF01840357`](https://doi.org/10.1007/BF01840357).